Gravity-Bridge/Gravity-Docs/docs/delegating.md

 ### Mac (Ledger)

-If you are running Linux and have your keys stored in a ledger do the following
+If you are running Mac and have your keys stored in a ledger do the following

 ```bash
 wget https://github.com/Gravity-Bridge/Gravity-Bridge/releases/download/v1.0.8/gravity-darwin-amd64